Editing, printing and sharing the photos, too

 If you use your phone as a camera, or you’re thinking of doing, I think you’ll get more out of it and find it less frustrating with these books.
 So how much does it cost?

 Well, each book is just £12.97 (and there’s a p&p charge of £2.99 however many books you buy).
-You’d struggle to even get much of a pub lunch for that nowadays!
+No price increase since we first published these books back in 2018.
+You wouldn’t even get a pub lunch for that nowadays!

 You don’t have to pay now, though